-She kissed him on the neck and looked into his eyes once more, saying, "You see, my valiant knight has to advance to the eighth rank to be promoted."
+She undid the third button and kissed him on the neck and looked into his eyes once more, saying, "You see, my valiant knight has to advance to the eighth rank to be promoted."

 Kevin slowly grinned, "Oh!
 So are you playing Queen's Gambit now?"